jpell3/data-gateway-server/README.md

-#  iOS Data Server
+#  OPCUA Data Server

+> [!IMPORTANT]
+> This is an ongoing project.
+Details within will change with progression.

 ##  Project Summary

 The purpose of this project is to bridge the gap between industrial control systems and modern-day technology and frameworks.
 Designed as a modular Node.js server, it provides a clean and scalable architechture to retrieve real-time process data from PLCs using OPC UA and deliver that data to remote clients via WebSockets.

 The system is split into two distinct services:
 - **'Admin' Service** – Handles secure OPC UA data retrieval and formatting.
+It eventually will include client management and access.
 - **'Customer' Service** – Delivers the formatted data to mobile clients via WebSockets.

 The goal is to provide a modular, scalable solution for remote visibility into live machine data — with a focus on reliability, clean architecture, and industrial applicability.